merkur-spec/Lunelia-Esthetics/README.md

 - `expenses`
 - `wax_passes`

-It also applies additive migrations for new columns and indexes when they are missing.
+It also adds missing columns and indexes when the schema needs to be updated.

 ## Running locally

-Start the app:
+Start the server:

 ```bash
 npm start
 ```

-Run with auto-reload during development:
+Run with automatic restarts during development:

 ```bash
 npm run dev
 ```

-The server uses the `PORT` value from [.env](.env).
-If `PORT` is not set, it defaults to `3000`.
+The app listens on the value in `PORT` from your environment, or `3000` by default.

-## Routes
+## Public pages and protected routes

 ### Public pages